-"Our industry and commercial partners are vital to our mission success," Farmen said.
+"The industry feedback has been exceptionally positive.
+I'm looking forward to building upon the great momentum we have with our industry teammates," she said.
+"The wheels are moving in the right direction both in and outside of SDDC."Farmen said the strong and lasting relationships, partnerships and friendships built with Fourth Component partners are an indispensable element of SDDC's success."Our industry and commercial partners are vital to our mission success," Farmen said.
 "But they are more than just our partners, they are critical members of the SDDC team, bringing expertise, capabilities and professionalism.
 They are integral to our ability to move, deploy and sustain the Armed Forces to deliver readiness and lethality at speed."